Rocky Castellani: World middleweight championship contention

 On December 10, 1956, Giambra defeated Castellani again in a ten-round unanimous decision at the Civic Auditorium in San Francisco.
 Giambra seemed clearly behind in the first three rounds scoring at long range with left hooks and right leads.
 Giambra rallied, however, and scored in the fourth and fifth with combinations to the head, making Rocky appear wobbly.
 In the fifth, Giambra scored with combinations to the face, abandoning his signature left hook.
 He stayed with the combination, and it paid off especially in the ninth when he dropped Castellani in the ninth for a three count.
 Giambra felt Castellani had performed better than in their previous August fight.
 Giambra praised Castellani for his ring generalship that carried him through the final six rounds, after Giambra had pounded him against the ropes in the fourth and the end looked near for his opponent.
 Though only three years younger, Giambra looked a decade younger than the veteran Castellani in both their 1956 meetings.

 He finished his career with a 65–14–4 record.

 A biography of Castellani is entitled Young Rocky: A True Story of Attilio "Rocky" Castellani by Joe Kinney.

 Retirement from boxing

-After retiring from boxing around 1957, he became a tavern owner at Rocky Castellani and Sons in Atlantic City and Galloway Township, New Jersey and sponsored local youth sports' teams.
+After retiring from boxing in 1957, he became a tavern owner at Rocky Castellani and Sons in Atlantic City and Galloway Township, New Jersey and sponsored local youth sports' teams.
 Continuing to contribute to the sport he loved, he served as a judge for the New Jersey Boxing Commission and coached youth boxing.

-He was inducted into both the Pennsylvania and New Jersey Boxing Halls of Fame and was later inducted into the Pennsylvania Sports Hall of Fame.
+He was inducted into both the Pennsylvania and New Jersey Boxing Hall of Fame and was later inducted into the Pennsylvania Sports Hall of Fame.

 He died in Atlantic City, New Jersey at the AtlantiCare Regional Medical Center on August 31, 2008.
-He was survived by his wife Mary, to whom he was married 58 years, and three sons, a daughter, and ten grandchildren.
+He was survived by his wife Mary, to whom he was married 58 years, his three sons, daughter, and ten grandchildren.
 He was buried at the Atlantic County Veteran's Cemetery.